jokergoo/circlize/README.md

 - `circos.info`
 - `circos.clear`

-Theoretically, you are able to draw most kinds of circos figures by the above functions.
+Theoretically, you are able to draw most kinds of circos plots by the above functions.

 For specific use in genomics, we also implement functions which add graphics in genome scale.